The Importance of Store Window Displays

 Elevated Window Displays

-Particularly useful for smaller items, elevated window displays ensure products are in the ‘sweet-spot’ of shopper awareness, with lighting below and further messaging higher in the display.
+Particularly useful for smaller items, elevated window displays ensure products are in the ‘sweet spot’ of a shoppers line of sight.

-Shadowbox displays feature heavily in the windows of stores that specialise in smaller items such as jewellery and accessories.
+Shadowbox window displays feature heavily in the windows of stores that specialise in smaller items such as jewellery and accessories

-They draw the attention of the consumer to the delicate products which would often be lost in a larger scale window display.
+They draw the attention of the consumer to the delicate products which would often be lost in a large-scale window display.